 Failure to produce an expected number of recruits has been noted in bluegill before, but only under "stunted" conditions (see review by Clark and Lockwood 1990).
 Usually, this has been attributed to cannibalism, starvation of fry, or bioenergetics.
-More interesting are mechanisms which might inhibit spawning behavior, such as harassment by other fish and the "repressive factor hypothesis" (Clark and This hypothesis suggests Lockwood 1990). that crowded fish may excrete chemicals into water which inhibit reproductive behavior by conspecifics.
-Some evidence for chemical repression exists for bluegill, largemouth bass, cyprinids, and goldfish, but at much higher densities than found in Blueberry Pond.
+More interesting are mechanisms which might inhibit spawning behavior, such as harassment by other fish and the "repressive factor hypothesis" (Clark and Lockwood 1990).
+This hypothesis suggests that crowded fish may excrete chemicals into water which inhibit reproductive behavior by Some evidence for chemical conspecifics. repression exists for bluegill, largemouth bass, cyprinids, and goldfish, but at much higher densities than found in Blueberry Pond.